Skip to main content

 When you begin a new fitness or nutrition plan, you are sending a powerful set of instructions to your body.
 Caloric intake is adjusted, macronutrient ratios are altered, and physical demands are increased.
 Each of these actions prompts a hormonal cascade.
 For instance, reducing carbohydrate intake influences insulin levels, the hormone responsible for glucose management.

-Intense exercise stimulates the release of cortisol, your primary stress hormone, as well as and testosterone for repair and adaptation.
+Intense exercise stimulates the release of cortisol, your primary stress hormone, as well as growth hormone and testosterone for repair and adaptation.
 A healthy system modulates these responses appropriately; cortisol rises during a workout and falls afterward, while anabolic hormones support recovery.

-If an imbalance exists, such as chronically elevated from life stress, the added demand of intense exercise can push this system into a state of dysfunction, leading to symptoms like abdominal weight gain and suppressed immune function.
+If an imbalance exists, such as chronically elevated cortisol from life stress, the added demand of intense exercise can push this system into a state of dysfunction, leading to symptoms like abdominal weight gain and suppressed immune function.
 The wellness program, in this context, reveals the system’s lack of resilience.

 A structured wellness plan acts as a magnifying glass for the body’s internal hormonal dialogue, making subtle whispers of imbalance audible.